nicobailon/gemini-code-review-mcp/README.md

 # Set your Gemini API key (get one at https://ai.google.dev/gemini-api/docs/api-key)
 export GEMINI_API_KEY=your_key_here

+# Or create a .env file (copy from .env.example)
+# cp .env.example .env  # then edit with your keys

 # Run directly without installing anything (uvx handles everything)
 uvx task-list-code-review-mcp /path/to/your/project